 A SHORT VISIT TO FANTASYLAND...

 atmosphere and oceans in the hope that they might eventually return to our recent and familiar, human-friendly temperatures.
 All of this would take an unknown number of centuries or millennia !
-Little thought has been given to how the immense damage we have also done to our global ecology and biodiversity might eventually be put right, so that it might someday become capable once again of sustaining human civilisation (we humans, of course, have needed all the other biodiversity around to evolve and sustain us).
+Little thought has been given to how the immense damage we have done to our global ecology and biodiversity might eventually be put right, so that it might someday become capable once again of sustaining human civilisation (we humans, of course, have needed all the other biodiversity around to evolve and sustain us).
 Chief Seattle warned us about how we were messing up these connections, as long ago as 1854 !

-8. So, the vague fantasy is that, while CO2 levels are somehow being returned (over centuries or millennia) to today's 'normal', some people could survive these catastrophic global problems and conditions which have never before been experienced or lived through by humans.
+8. So, the fantasy pretence is that, while CO2 levels are somehow being returned (over centuries or millennia) to today's 'normal', some people could survive these catastrophic global problems and conditions which have never before been experienced by humans.
 Incidentally, those 'surviving' people would have to keep themselves very busy by inventing (with their limited resources, in their spare time) a means by which they can extract vast quantities of CO2 from the global atmosphere.
 Nobody else will be around to do this work !
 So, at the moment that is apparently humanity's best hope / plan - otherwise known as complete fantasy !

 ...NOW BACK TO REALITY

-9. We should not rush to lay all the blame on the IPCC - at least they have been trying to raise the profile of the problem and ask for action, unlike most governments, international bodies and corporations
+9. We should not rush to lay blame on the IPCC - at least they have been trying to raise the profile of the problem and ask for action, unlike most governments, international bodies and corporations

 who have not reduced emissions.
 Over the past two decades the IPCC has suggested repeatedly that we should be taking urgent action to do this.
 But governments and corporations so far have resisted, denied any action is needed, and befuddled their publics.
 In the meantime global warming (still in its early stages) has already triggered several negative 'feedback loops' in our climate to start operating.
 These are now well underway and out of our control.
 These are just some of them :